usc-ctin583/usc-ctin583.github.io/docs/Labs/lab06.md

 ## Builds
 <iframe src="https://giphy.com/embed/1K64ALJFeedkcwUc6C" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/build-built-memeland-1K64ALJFeedkcwUc6C">via GIPHY</a></p>

+During class, we have been running our projects within the Unity Editor.
+This is a great way to quickly test things and iterate.
+Now we want players to experience our games!

+What is a **build**?
+A **build** is a standalone version of your game, so our players don't need to open our projects in Unity.
+They can double-click on the program to run the game.
+The term **Build** is used interchangeably with **application** or **executable**.
+They all mean the same thing.

+It isn't possible to run a Windows application on an OSX device.
+Same goes for a PlayStation game on an iPhone.
+Each requires its own special format.
+The operating system the player is using is referred to as a platform or within Unity, a **build target**.
+Some examples include:

+* PS5
+* Windows 10
+* Oculus Quest 2
+* Android 11
+* iOS16

 Unity allows developers to build games for a variety of platforms.
 Exporting your game to some platform is an important part of game development, a task that every game developer will have to do at least once during their career!
 To test your projects, create a build.
 To release your game to the public, create development builds by checking the `Development Builds` box.

 **Important notes:**